icyphy/ptII/org/terraswarm/accessor/demo/AugmentedRealityVideoSOHO/README.txt

   For more information, see
   https://www.terraswarm.org/testbeds/wiki/Main/Hardware

+  Username: "eal"  password: printed on the side

-* A Hue basestation: 192.168.1.221 that controls the light bulbs.
+* A Hue basestation: http://192.168.1.221 that controls the light bulbs.